mehedi-sharif/soulspring/content/about-us.md

   subtitle: The human body is amazing and is capable of healing and regeneration.
   block:
     title: The Human Body Is Amazing.
-    content: It is capable of healing, and regeneration.
+    content: It is capable of healing and regeneration.
 With a greater understanding of tools and therapy, we can greatly improve the health, wellness, and life of people throughout the world.
 mission: